rocLv/gitlab/doc/user/application_security/dast/index.md

 > - The option to select a branch was [introduced](https://gitlab.com/groups/gitlab-org/-/epics/4847) in GitLab 13.10.
 > - DAST branch selection [feature flag removed](https://gitlab.com/gitlab-org/gitlab/-/issues/322672) in GitLab 13.11.
 > - Auditing for DAST profile management was [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/217872) in GitLab 14.1.
+> - Scheduling a scan was [introduced](https://gitlab.com/groups/gitlab-org/-/epics/4876) in GitLab 14.3.

 An on-demand DAST scan runs outside the DevOps life cycle.
 Changes in your repository don't trigger the scan.
 You must start it manually.